-Although salsa is often associated with tortilla chips, Mexican cheese dip is a common side as well.
-While Mexican cheese dip is not the healthiest food choice, it does provide some beneficial aspects, such as protein.
+Although salsa is often associated with tortilla chips, Mexican cheese dip — or queso — is a common side as well.
+While Mexican cheese dip is not the healthiest food choice, it does provide protein.

-Mexican cheese dip is a calorie-dense food, according to online nutrition information resource MyFitnessPal.
-The website notes that just 2 tablespoons of Mexican cheese dip contains 70 calories.
+Mexican cheese dip is a calorie-dense food, according to the nutritional breakdown in MyPlate, LIVESTRONG's calorie tracker.
+The free app notes that just 2 tablespoons of Mexican cheese dip (or 28 grams) contains 50 to 110 calories.
 Although this may not seem like a lot on its own, 1 ounce of tortilla chips contains 142 calories, so the combination of the two can be high in calories.

 Like most dairy-based products, Mexican cheese dip is high in fat.
-Each 2-tablespoon serving provides 6 grams of fat, with 4 grams of saturated fat.
+A two-tablespoon serving can have up to 9 grams of fat, with 4 grams of saturated fat.
 The American Heart Association notes that saturated fat may increase your risk of cardiovascular disease, and suggests limiting intake to 16 grams per day or less.

 Mexican cheese dip does provides protein — 2 tablespoons contain 4 grams of protein.
 Protein is an essential nutrient because it is present in every cell of your body.
 Mexican cheese dip is low in carbohydrates, with just 1 gram per 2 tablespoons.
 This may make it appropriate for a low-carbohydrate diet.

 The free LIVESTRONG MyPlate calorie tracker app for iPhone and Android has helped millions of people lose weight the healthy way -- by getting support from an active community as they track their eating and exercise.
 Consistently a top-rated app, MyPlate offers the latest technology in an easy-to-use tool that includes millions of foods and recipes, 5-minute in-app workouts and a robust support community.